Badisi/latest-version/README.md

 ```

-## Usage
+## Command line tool

-The CLI utility will help you visualize if any updates are available for a given **package.json** file, a local **package.json** file or any provided packages name.
+The CLI utility will help you visualize any available updates for a given *package.json* file, a local *package.json* file or any provided package names.

 ```sh
 $ latest-version <packageJson|packageName...>